PCRuniversum/RDML/inst/RDMLedit/md/files.md

 # Input Files
 Input one or more RDML files.
+Then click on row in table to view metadata and fluorescence points.